 - Introductory tooth structure, including primary and permanent teeth

 - The oral cavity and related structures

-The Dental Assistant course prepares students for entry-level positions in one of the fastest growing healthcare professions – Dental Assisting.
-With the national increase in healthcare-related services, and the national shortage of healthcare professionals, the need for dental assistants is growing substantially.
-With a growing workforce over 300,000 strong, a career in dental assisting ranks as the fourth fastest growing occupation in the healthcare technician field.
-To meet our nation’s growing medical demands, recent studies indicate that over 400,000 assistants will be employed by 2022.
+The Dental Assistant course prepares students for entry-level positions in one of the fastest growing healthcare professions – dental assisting.
+With the national increase in healthcare-related services and the national shortage of healthcare professionals, the need for dental assistants is growing substantially.
+With a growing workforce over 400,000 strong by the end of 2022, a career in dental assisting ranks as the fourth fastest growing occupation in the healthcare technician field.

 Students who complete this comprehensive course would be prepared to sit for the Dental Assisting National Board (DANB) – Radiation Health and Safety (RHS) exam and the DANB – Infection Control Exam (ICE).
 In many states, DANB-RHS certification is required to work in dental radiography.
 In addition to facilitating entry-level administrative positions, this course is ideal for students interested in pursuing a future formal dental hygienist program.